Hoover Dam, Nevada

 Black Canyon Water Trail

-If paddling’s more your style, get yourself on a guided kayak tour on the Black Canyon Water Trail, which carries you to aptly-named Emerald Cave, a hot spring soak, and the turf of bighorn sheep, bald eagles, and other wildlife.
+If paddling is more your style, take a guided kayak tour on the Black Canyon Water Trail, which carries you to Emerald Cave, a hot spring soak, and the turf of bighorn sheep, bald eagles, and other wildlife.

-And of course, for a bird’s eye view of all of it—Las Vegas, Lake Mead, Hoover Dam, and even the Grand Canyon, if you’re up for it—let our pals at Papillon Grand Canyon Helicopter Tours elevate your visit in the best of ways.
+Get a bird’s eye view of all of it—Las Vegas, Lake Mead, Hoover Dam, and even the Grand Canyon—if you’re up for it with our pals at Papillon Grand Canyon Helicopter Tours.

 Boulder City Celebrations—Our Fave Annual Events

-Between food, film, and fun, Boulder City knows how to have a good dam time (and make a good dam pun while they’re doing it).
-BC may love its small-town charm, but hasn’t stopped it from hosting Nevada’s largest cinematic celebration for nearly two decades.
-Each February, the 4-day Dam Short Film Festival presents nearly 150 short films of all genres at the stunning, 1933-built Boulder Theater, an Art Deco jewel of Boulder City’s Historic District.
-Meanwhile, more than 100,000 art-inclined visitors pack this town (of 16,000 residents) to feast their eyes on fine art, fine craft, and traditional craft pieces at Art in the Park, one of the largest juried outdoor art festivals in the southwestern United States, held every October across multiple parks and pretty much the entire town.
+Between food, film, and fun, Boulder City knows how to have a “dam” good time (and make a dam good pun while they’re doing it).
+BC may love its small-town charm, but that hasn’t stopped it from hosting Nevada’s largest cinematic celebration for nearly two decades.
+Each February, the four-day Dam Short Film Festival presents nearly 150 short films of all genres at the stunning, 1933-built Boulder Theater, an Art Deco jewel of Boulder City’s Historic District.
+Meanwhile, more than 100,000 art-inclined visitors pack this town (of 16,000 residents) to feast their eyes on fine arts and crafts from more than 300 artists at Art in the Park.
+One of the largest juried outdoor art festivals in the southwestern United States, it’s held every October across multiple parks and pretty much the entire town.

-Food-lovers flock to BC’s cuisine scene year-round, but really pack their appetites for a few big weekends.
-The Boulder City BeerFest draws a couple thousand thirsty hop-heads every March for more than thirty brewery tents, a dozen or so food trucks, and sud-centric speciality vendors.
+Food lovers flock to BC’s cuisine scene year-round, but really pack their appetites for a few big weekends.
+The Boulder City Beerfest draws a couple thousand thirsty hop-heads every March for more than 30 brewery tents, a dozen or so food trucks, and sud-centric specialty vendors.
 Meanwhile, carnivores salivate for the Best Dam Barbecue Challenge (May)—which pits 40+ cuein’ competitors against each other’s recipes for smoked and grilled goodness galore.

 neon sign at the boulder city theatre